 As for Harvey Dent, he is a beautiful tragic foil to Batman in this movie.
 His path to darkness is similar to Bruce’s for most of the journey, only their paths divert differently at a crucial point.
 I really wish that this movie has saved Harvey for the next movie where the character can get enough room to shine.

 There are some really over-the-top moments, especially when this movie is trying to drive home how much Bruce has lost and will continue to lose as he continues on his path as Batman.
-The last fifteen minutes of the movie can be way too much, for example, even to the point of being corny.
+My husband and son find the last fifteen minutes of the movie way too much, for example, even to the point of being corny.
 But hey, since this is a movie based on a comic, my personal opinion is that a few over-the-top moments are to be expected.
 The hero of this movie wears a black codpiece and identifies with a bat, after all.

 The Dark Knight is one of those rare movies that make me wish I can walk back into the cinema and watch it again once the movie is over.
 I don’t know how my mere words can even describe half of what I feel about this movie.
 I love the character study, I love the action scenes even if sometimes I wonder whether poor Batman will ever get a break, and I love all the light and heavy-handed anvils that this movie has to offer.
 The Nolan brothers have, in my opinion, taken Batman to places that even Tim Burton couldn’t.
 They have done more than made the Batman franchise a spectacular two-for-two so far – they have made Batman and his opponents human beings that I can relate to, laugh with, cry for, and have my heart broken along with.